Long John Silver: Profile

 Long John Silver is a cunning and opportunistic pirate who was quartermaster under the notorious Captain Flint.
 Stevenson's portrayal of Silver has greatly influenced the modern iconography of the pirate.

 Long John Silver has a parrot, named Captain Flint in honor—or mockery—of his former captain, who generally perches on Silver's shoulder, and is known to chatter pirate or seafaring phrases like "Pieces of Eight", and "Stand by to go about".
 Silver uses the parrot as another means of gaining Jim's trust, by telling the boy all manner of exciting stories about the parrot's buccaneer history.
 'Now that bird', Silver would say, 'is, maybe, two hundred years old, Hawkins—they lives forever mostly, and if anybody's seen more wickedness it must be the devil himself.
 She's sailed with England—the great pirate Cap'n England.
 She's been at Madagascar, and at Malabar, and Surinam, and Providence, and Portobello...
 She was at the boarding of the Viceroy of the Indies out of Goa, she was, and to look at her you would think she was a baby'.

 Silver claims to have served in the Royal Navy and lost his leg under "the immortal Hawke".
 "His left leg was cut off close by the hip, and under the left shoulder, he carried a crutch, which he managed with wonderful dexterity, hopping about upon it like a bird.
 He was very tall and strong, with a face as big as a ham—plain and pale, but intelligent and smiling."

 He claims to have been the only man whom Flint ever feared.
 Although treacherous and willing to change sides at any time to further his own interests, Silver has compensating virtues.
 He is wise enough to save his money, in contrast to the spendthrift ways of most of the pirates.
-He is physically courageous despite his disability: for instance, when Flint's cache is found to be empty, he coolly stands his ground against five murderous seamen despite having only Jim, a boy in his teens, to back him.
+He speaks very persuasively, and is physically courageous despite his disability: for instance, when Flint's cache is found to be empty, he coolly stands his ground against five murderous seamen despite having only Jim, a boy in his teens, to back him.